elastic/kibana/x-pack/plugins/apm/dev_docs/apm_queries.md

 Elastic APM agents capture different types of information from within their instrumented applications.
 These are known as events, and can be spans, transactions, errors, or metrics.
 You can find more information [here](https://www.elastic.co/guide/en/apm/get-started/current/apm-data-model.html).

 # Running examples
 You can run the example queries on the [edge cluster](https://edge-oblt.elastic.dev/) or any another cluster that contains APM data.
-If you get a `502 Bad Gateway` error you can try adding a `terminate_after` query parameter to the search request.
-You can find more information about the supported query parameters [here](https://www.elastic.co/guide/en/elasticsearch/reference/7.15/search-search.html#search-search-api-query-params).

 # Transactions